akhilsharmaa/Cat-Dog-Classification-FlaskApp/README.md

 model.summary()
 ```

-MODEL ACCURACY on validation data : **0.6588**, this accuracy is low because this the very simple achitecture.
+**Model accuracy on validation data : 0.77**, this accuracy is low because this the very simple achitecture.
 Accuracy can be improved by tuning the hyperparameters of the network.